miiwo/granblue_api/README.md

 Ex. `curl -H "Authorization: Bearer <API_KEY>" http://skyfaring-domain.xyz/v1/weapons?name=phoenix `

 > [!NOTE]
-> I try to keep it up during 9am-5pm EST hours, but it may be down due to cost concerns :(
+> I try to keep it up during 9am-5pm EST hours, but it may be down due to cloud hosting cost concerns :(
 > For API Key access, please make an issue on the repository requesting access.
 ---